luZheng-1122/learningWeb/JavaScript/Objects, classes, inheritance.md

 ```

 There are many other kinds of objects in JavaScript:
-* Array to store ordered data collections,
+* `Array` to store ordered data collections,
-* Date to store the information about the date and time,
+* `Date` to store the information about the date and time,
-* Error to store the information about an error.
+* `Error` to store the information about an error.
 * …And so on.

 ## Object to primitive conversion

+The object-to-primitive conversion is called automatically by many built-in functions and operators that expect a primitive as a value.

+There are 3 types (hints) of it:

+1. "string" (for alert and other string conversions)
+2. "number" (for maths)
+3. "default" (few operators)

+The specification describes explicitly which operator uses which hint.
+There are very few operators that “don’t know what to expect” and use the "default" hint.
+Usually for built-in objects "default" hint is handled the same way as "number", so in practice the last two are often merged together.

+The conversion algorithm is:

+1. Call obj[Symbol.toPrimitive](hint) if the method exists,
+2. Otherwise if hint is "string"
+* try obj.toString() and obj.valueOf(), whatever exists.
+3. Otherwise if hint is "number" or "default"
+* try obj.valueOf() and obj.toString(), whatever exists.

+In practice, it’s often enough to implement only obj.toString() as a “catch-all” method for all conversions that return a “human-readable” representation of an object, for logging or debugging purposes.

 ## Constructor, operator "new"
 ### Constructor function